Skip to main content

 Data movement

-A: DataSync supports the following storage location types: Network File System (NFS) shares, Server Message Block (SMB) shares, Hadoop Distributed File Systems (HDFS), self-managed object storage, Azure Files, Azure Blob Storage including Azure Data Lake Storage Gen2, Amazon Simple Storage Service (Amazon S3), Amazon Elastic File System (Amazon EFS) file systems, Amazon FSx for Windows File Server file systems, Amazon FSx for Lustre file systems.
+A: DataSync supports the following storage location types: Network File System (NFS) shares, Server Message Block (SMB) shares, Hadoop Distributed File Systems (HDFS), self-managed object storage, Azure Files, Azure Blob Storage including Azure Data Lake Storage Gen2, Amazon Simple Storage Service (Amazon S3), Amazon Elastic File System (Amazon EFS) file systems and Amazon FSx file systems.

-A: You can use Amazon DataSync to migrate data located on premises, at the edge, or in other clouds to Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, and Amazon FSx for Lustre.
+A: You can use Amazon DataSync to migrate data located on premises, at the edge, or in other clouds to Amazon S3, Amazon EFS and Amazon FSx.
 Configure DataSync to make an initial copy of your entire dataset, and schedule subsequent incremental transfers of changing data until the final cut-over from on-premises to Amazon Storage services.
 DataSync includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use.
 To minimize impact on workloads that rely on your network connection, you can schedule your migration to run during off-hours, or limit the amount of network bandwidth that DataSync uses by configuring the built-in bandwidth throttle.
 DataSync preserves metadata between storage systems that have similar metadata structures, enabling a smooth transition of end users and applications to using your target Amazon Web Services Storage service.
-Read the storage blog, "Migrating storage with Amazon DataSync," to learn more about migration best practices and tips.

-A: With Amazon DataSync, you can periodically replicate files into any Amazon S3 storage classes, or send the data to Amazon EFS, Amazon FSx for Windows File Server, and Amazon FSx for Lustre for a standby file system.
+A: With Amazon DataSync, you can periodically replicate files into any Amazon S3 storage classes, or send the data to Amazon EFS, and Amazon FSx for a standby file system.
 Use the built-in task scheduling functionality to ensure that changes to your dataset are regularly copied to your destination storage.
-Read this Amazon Storage blog to learn more about data protection using Amazon DataSync.

 A: You can use Amazon DataSync for ongoing transfers from on-premises systems into or out of Amazon Storage services for processing.
 DataSync can help speed up your critical hybrid cloud storage workflows in industries that need to move active files into Amazon Storage quickly.
 This includes machine learning in life sciences, video production in media and entertainment, big data analytics in financial services, and seismic research in oil and gas.
 DataSync provides timely delivery to ensure dependent processes are not delayed.
 You can specify include and exclude filters or manifests to specify which files or objects should be transferred each time your task runs.

 A: Yes.
 Using Amazon DataSync, you can copy data from Azure Files using the SMB protocol or from Azure Blob Storage including Azure Data Lake Storage Gen 2.
-Deploy the DataSync agent in your cloud environment or on Amazon EC2, create your source and destination locations, and then start your task to begin copying data.
+When using Enhanced mode tasks, no agent is required to connect to your cloud storage.
+Otherwise, if using Basic mode, deploy the DataSync agent in your cloud environment or on Amazon EC2, create your source and destination locations, and then start your task to begin copying data.

-A: You can use DataSync to transfer files or objects between Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, and Amazon FSx for Lustre within the same Amazon Web Services account.
+A: You can use DataSync to transfer files or objects between Amazon S3, Amazon EFS, and Amazon FSx within the same Amazon Web Services account.
 You can transfer data between Amazon Web Services in the same Amazon Web Services Region.
 This does not require deploying a DataSync agent, and can be configured end to end using the Amazon DataSync console, Command Line Interface (CLI), or Software Development Kit (SDK).

 Usage